industrial-edge/Shopfloor-to-Cloud-Connectivity/README.md

 ### General task

-Allows gathering energy data from various Devices and converting them to a standardized form in a southbound Edge Device with no Internet access.
+Allows gathering energy data from various Devices and converting them to a standardized form in a southbound Edge Device with no internet access.

+Centrally monitoring energy data from multiple location in dashboards, with a strict separation between Automation Cell Network (Southbound) and Datacenter (Northbound).
+So there is no direct connection between Southbound and the connected PLCs with the Internet, this guidelines minimize the security risk.

 Sharing the standardized data with a northbound Edge Device, with internet connectivity, via MQTT.

-Structuring the energy data in asset models according to the MindSphere design in the northbound Edge Device and forwarding them to the MindSphere.
+Structuring the energy data in asset models according to the asset design in MindSphere in the northbound Edge Device and forwarding them to MindConnect IoT Extension.

-Allows centrally monitoring energy data from multiple location in dash boards.

 ## Requirements

 ###  Prerequisites
 - Industrial Edge Learning Path (Module 1-3)
-- Established connection to 2 PLCs for getting data into the Edge Device
+- Established connection to 2 PLCs to acquire data with the Edge Device
 - Access to an Industrial Edge Management System (IEM)
 - Onboarded 3 Industrial Edge Devices (IEDs) on Industrial Edge Management
-- Installed system configurators (S7 Connector Configurator, IE Databus Configurator, Cloud Connector Configurator)
+- Installed system configurators in IEM (S7 Connector Configurator, IE Databus Configurator, Cloud Connector Configurator)
 - Installed apps on Southbound-Devices (SIMATIC S7 Connector, IE Cloud Connector, IE Databus, IE Flow Creator)
 - Installed apps on Northbound-Device (Data Service, IE Databus, IE Flow Creator, Energy Manager, IE MQTT Connector, IE Cloud Connector)
 - Google Chrome (Version ≥ 72) or Firefox (Version ≥ 62)
-- Access to the MindSphere
+- Access to MindSphere
+- MindConnect IoT Extension
+- Energy Manager

 ### Used components